JHebenstreit48/awesome-vehicle-generator/README.md

 https://www.google.com/search?q=TypeScript+interface+classes++and+constructors+purpose&sca_esv=0a6ab453dca08831&ei=zkexZtHpHbTUwN4PyZu6kQ8&ved=0ahUKEwjRiLqv6d6HAxU0KtAFHcmNLvIQ4dUDCBA&uact=5&oq=TypeScript+interface+classes++and+constructors+purpose&gs_lp=Egxnd3Mtd2l6LXNlcnAiNlR5cGVTY3JpcHQgaW50ZXJmYWNlIGNsYXNzZXMgIGFuZCBjb25zdHJ1Y3RvcnMgcHVycG9zZTIIEAAYgAQYogQyCBAAGIAEGKIEMggQABiABBiiBEjmH1D4B1jnHHABeAGQAQCYAaUBoAHoEaoBBDEuMTe4AQPIAQD4AQGYAgigAtwGwgIKEAAYsAMY1gQYR8ICChAhGKABGMMEGAqYAwCIBgGQBgiSBwMxLjegB4g_&sclient=gws-wiz-serp,
 https://www.google.com/search?q=void+in+TypeScript+meaning&oq=void+in+TypeScript+meaning&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIICAEQABgWGB4yDQgCEAAYhgMYgAQYigUyDQgDEAAYhgMYgAQYigUyDQgEEAAYhgMYgAQYigUyDQgFEAAYhgMYgAQYigUyCggGEAAYogQYiQUyCggHEAAYgAQYogQyCggIEAAYogQYiQXSAQg5NTE3ajBqN6gCALACAA&sourceid=chrome&ie=UTF-8

 I also received advice when I got stuck for Argenis (Ruben) Dominguez, Carlin Shaw, hints from Leif Heitland.
 Phy Pham assisted me with some code, but it only addressed a portion of the problems I was having at the time.
 I also had assistance from tutor Wesley Clements on 8/04/2024 as of resolving the errors that were in my code as of the day before.
 I also had some assistance from Brandon Leek a tutor.
-I also got assistance from TAs Michael Hodges, Daniel Ceballos, and Carlin Shaw.
+I also got assistance from TAs Michael Hodges, Daniel Ceballos.

 The following code example was suggested to me by Phy Pham.